Extreme heatwave to hit California with highs of 115F over Labor Day

 The heatwave is being driven by a “heat dome”, according to the Los Angeles Times, meaning a mass of high-pressure filled with hot air.

-Southern California and the southern end of the Central Valley, as well as parts of Nevada and Arizona, have been issued an “excessive heat watch” through the weekend.
+Southern California and the southern end of the Central Valley, as well as parts of Nevada and Arizona, have been issued an “excessive heat warning” through the weekend.
+In Phoenix and Las Vegas, temperatures will hover well above 100F (38C) all wee

-Areas near Phoenix have given the more extreme “excessive heat warning”, with NWS warning of afternoon highs up to 114F (46C) this week.
+The northern Central Valley and Bay Area have been issued an “excessive heat watch”.
+Parts of Washington, Oregon and Idaho have been given a “heat advisory”, as temperatures will reach around 100F (38C) in the eastern half of Washington and Oregon, as well as western Idaho later this week.

 The NWS office in Los Angeles has encouraged people to wear light clothing, stay hydrated and check on people who may be more vulnerable to heat-related illness, like the elderly.